What is child sexual abuse?

 You deserve to live without abuse.
 Try and tell someone if you can.

-I think I was abused when I younger – what can I do?
+I think I was abused when I was younger – what can I do?

 It’s never too late to tell someone.
-It can help you get the support you deserve – and make sure that the abuser does not harm other children in the future.
+If you’ve experienced sexual abuse, talking to someone can help you get the support you deserve – and make sure that the abuser does not harm other children and young people in the future.
 If you are under 18 you can still get help from Childline.

 - You can talk to Childline about anything.
 Call them for free on 0800 1111 or visit their website.

 - Rape Crisis offers support and advice to victims of rape and sexual assault, no matter how long ago the attack was.
 0808 802 99 99

 - The National Association for People Abused in Childhood (NAPAC) will support you whenever you need them, regardless of when the abuse occurred.
 Call them for free on 0808 801 0331.